Paradise City: Legacy

 The song ranked number 21 on VH1's 40 Greatest Metal Songs of All Time.
 It ranked number 459 on Rolling Stones 2010 list of "The 500 Greatest Songs of All Time."
 Some publications, such as Ultimate Classic Rock and Spin, have identified the song as one of the band's worst.
 The latter designating it as the most overrated in their catalogue, writing "'Paradise City' runs out of ideas halfway through its triumphant first refrain and yet still lasts for six more minutes."
 In 2017, Paste ranked the song number 11 on their list of the 15 greatest Guns N' Roses songs, and in 2020, Kerrang ranked the song number two on their list of the 20 greatest Guns N' Roses songs.
-The 2008 video game Burnout Paradise is set in a fictional location, known as Paradise City, which is named after the song, and the song itself serves as the game's introductory and closing credits music.
+The 2008 video game Burnout Paradise is set in a fictional location, known as Paradise City, which is named after the song, and the song itself serves as the game's theme song.